tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![std_dev_box.png](Images/std_dev_box.png)

-Emphasize that the takeaway of these charts is that the greater the spread, the greater the risk.
-The greater the risk, the greater the potential for earnings and lost.
+Emphasize that the takeaway of these charts is that the greater the spread, the greater the risk—the greater the risk, the greater the potential for earnings and losses.

 Answer any questions before moving on.